In today’s competitive job market, employee benefits are vital to attracting and keeping top employees.

 Our employee benefits attorneys are also well experienced with:

-- Fiduciary responsibilities under ERISA, including prohibited transactions and available exemptions to prohibited transactions, plan assets and fiduciary standards of conduct
+- Fiduciary responsibilities under the Employee Retirement Income Security Act, best known as ERISA, including prohibited transactions and available exemptions to prohibited transactions, plan assets, and fiduciary standards of conduct

 - Advice and counsel in connection with plan administration and testing issues